Strategy Is Key To Implementing Technology Successfully

 Perform An Audit

 Slow down.
 Don’t make impulse decisions.
 Take the time to understand the strategic business initiatives.
 Interview key shareholders and stakeholders throughout the organization to increase visibility and alignment between each area of the business.
-Listen to the unique requirements and pain-points they have.
+Listen to the unique requirements and pain points they have.
 Key stakeholders will appreciate being involved in the chartering process.
+Provide internal mechanisms to gather feedback from employees and customers.
+Engage your employees and engage your customers, they’ll both jump at the chance to provide feedback when asked.

 Assess Audit Results